ParkerMedlin/ProdLine-IssueSheets/Update_Notes.md

 # Update Notes

+### 1-18-2022
+ - cleared out the bom.blend, timetable, and checkoutcounts queries
+ - change name of bom.master to bom.Source and made it more specific, like the one in Blend Schedule
+ - updated formulae on blendData so they are now keyed to bom.Source
+ - updated refresh macro to just RefreshAll

 ### 1-13-2022
  - FINALLY GOT THE THING TO PRINT MY ISSUE SHEETS TO THE FRONT OFFICE PRINTER WITH STAPLES.
 Added the macro for this.